SvOlli/USB2Amiga/README.md

   [ICSP programmer](https://en.wikipedia.org/wiki/In-system_programming).
   But this only seems to be possible with the USB host shield disconnected, so this probably would mean: no updating.

+* Can I bind multimedia keys to special functions? \
+  No, sorry.
+The API provided by the USB host shield does not recognize these keys.
+It looks like the protocol used - USB HID boot - does not support multimedia keys.
+So only switching to a different protocol forcing a full rewrite of the library might make this possible.

 ------------------------------------------------------------------------------